MOTHERHOOD, SPECIAL NEEDS, AND THE BEAUTY OF EVERYDAY MESSES

 Being a mother of a chronically ill child means I never really know if I am challenging him enough.
 It means I never know if I am spoiling him too much.
 It means I never know if I am pushing him too hard.

-Being a mother of a chronically ill child means I had to buy a wheelchair, which was one of the least fun forms of shopping I know.
+Being a mother of a chronically ill child meant I had to buy a wheelchair, which was one of the least fun forms of shopping I know.
 We couldn’t afford more than the most basic model, which frustrated my son to no end.
-Being unable to move well on your own, and then to have to struggle with a janky wheelchair isn’t fun.
+Being unable to move well on your own and then having to struggle with a janky wheelchair isn’t fun.

 Being a mother of a chronically ill child means I am overwhelmed by the love my friends have shown my son and our family.
-One even found and retrieved a donated, much nicer wheelchair for him.
-He can now move freely and I can rest my aching back.
-It is impossible for my friends to know how much they matter, how much they keep me sane in the midst of chronic illness.
+One friend even found and retrieved a donated, much nicer wheelchair for him.
+He can now move freely, and I can rest my aching back.
+It is impossible for my friends to know how much they matter and how much they keep me sane amid chronic illness.
 I see that so much more clearly now.

-Being a mother of a chronically ill child means the pharmacist at CVS knows me by sight, and my son by name.
-She knows all the prescriptions he is taking, without having to check the computer.
-She says she wants to make sure she doesn’t miss something important.
-And she says he is one of the regulars.
-She says, “See you soon!” brightly, every time I leave, and we both know she will.
+Being a mother of a chronically ill child means the pharmacist at CVS knows me by sight and my son by name.
+She knows all his prescriptions without having to check the computer.
+She says she wants to ensure she doesn’t miss something important – and she says he is one of the regulars.
+She says, “See you soon!” brightly every time I leave, and we both know she will.

-Being a mother of a chronically ill child means I check to see if he is breathing sometimes, in the early morning hours, when he is finally asleep.
+Being a mother of a chronically ill child means I sometimes check to see if he is breathing in the early morning hours when he is finally asleep.
 I used to do the same thing when he was an infant.
-I slowly grew more confident as a mom, and I stopped when he was around 6 months old.
-12 years later, I find I am doing it again.
+I slowly grew more confident as a mom, and I stopped checking when he was around six months old.
+Twelve years later, I am doing it again.

 GOOD DAYS AND BAD DAYS